phuongtran7/Ditto_ActiveMQ/README.md

 3. Modify `Datarefs.toml`.
 4. Re-enable Ditto and unpause X-Plane if necessary.

-## Limitations
-1. Even though Ditto supports multiple clients connecting at the same time, there is currently no way to specify which client should receive which values.
-All clients will be receiving the same data that is output by Ditto.

 ## Code samples
 1. Example `Datarefs.toml` content:
 ```
 # Setting address and topic
 address = "failover:(tcp://192.168.72.249:61616)"
-topic = "XP-Data"

-# Setting the maximum number of retry.
-Zero to disable retry.
+# Define the name of the topic(s) that the plugin will send the data to
-retry_limit = 5 // Retry 5 times.
-Each time after 5 seconds
+# Every datarefs define under the same topic name will be grouped and send out to that particular topic
+topic = ["Data", "Another"]

 # Getting a float dataref
-[[Data]] # Each dataref is an Data table
+[[Data]] # Name of the topic that this dataref should be published under
 name = "airspeed" # User specify name of the dataref, which will be used to access data later
 string = "sim/flightmodel/position/indicated_airspeed" # Dataref
 type = "float" # Type of the dataref.
 Can be either "int", "float" or "char"